-Compassions calls us to encourage, love, and support our frail elderly, and especially to be with all who are dying and suffering from grief.
+Compassion calls us to encourage, love, and support our frail elderly, especially to be with all who are dying and suffering from grief.

 Compassion calls us to heal the intense suffering and pain generated over centuries, and even millennia, of intergenerational trauma.
-All involved acknowledge that reconciliation and healing is exhausting, challenging, essential and work and this process is unending.
+All involved acknowledge that reconciliation and healing are exhausting, challenging, essential, and work, and this process is unending.

-Compassion calls us to realize that while all of us suffer at some time in our lives, some of our sisters and brothers are experiencing relentless suffering and trauma.
+Compassion calls us to realize that while we all suffer at some time in our lives, some of our sisters and brothers are experiencing relentless suffering and trauma.

 Compassion calls us to imagine walking many miles in our sister’s and brother’s boots, moccasins, and shoes to counteract our egoic tendency to become entitled, indignant, and incapable of understanding the perspectives of others.

-Self-compassion calls us to acknowledge our own suffering, and to protect our warm hearts from exhaustion and overwhelm as Dr. Kristin Neff is teaching as well.
+Self-compassion calls us to acknowledge our suffering and protect our warm hearts from exhaustion and overwhelm, as Dr. Kristin Neff is also teaching.

-Compassion calls us to reach out for encouragement and support when we need this, and to cultivate compassion for our decisionmakers, essential and front-line workers in this time of pandemic.
+Compassion calls us to reach out for encouragement and support when we need this and to cultivate compassion for our decision-makers, essential and front-line workers in this time of the pandemic.

 Compassion calls us to wake up to the suffering we cause by allowing inequality to continue to grow.
-Compassion calls us to oppose call for austerity at a time of great hardship and need.
+Compassion calls us to oppose calls for austerity at times of great hardship and need.

 Compassion calls us to do all we can to save our rivers and oceans.

-Compassion calls us to bring our bias into our consciousness; cultivate restraint as individuals and as a society to lower our tolerance for abuse, cruelty, greed, retributive justice, punishment, and torture.
+Compassion calls us to bring our bias into our consciousness and cultivate restraint as individuals and as a society to lower our tolerance for abuse, cruelty, greed, retributive justice, punishment, and torture.

-Compassion calls us to focus on seeking restorative justice, whenever people and other conscious life-forms are hurt and harmed, and to peacefully transform our current abusive and cruel economic, legal, and penal systems, locally, nationally, and globally.
+Compassion calls us to seek restorative justice whenever people and other conscious life forms are hurt and harmed and to peacefully transform our current abusive and cruel economic, legal, and penal systems, locally, nationally, and globally.

-Compassion calls for global changes in our perspective of what it means to be human, and to change our misconceptions and misunderstandings which has led us as educated moderns to create the most massive levels of human inequality in all of human history.
+Compassion calls for global changes in our perspective of what it means to be human and to change our misconceptions and misunderstandings.
+This has led us, as educated moderns, to create the most massive levels of human inequality in history.

 Compassion calls us to open our hearts and minds; to ask ourselves why we cannot find the courage and strength needed to urgently address the ravages of climate change, the loss of biodiversity, and our penchant for creating chemical, cultural, emotional, and plastic pollution.

-If we are scared by the pain and suffering caused by this COVID-19 pandemic, how scared will we be to face the chaos and disruption caused by massive storms, wildfires, drought, destruction, and the melting of polar icecaps.
+If we are scared by the pain and suffering caused by this COVID-19 pandemic, how scared will we be to face the chaos and disruption caused by massive storms, wildfires, drought, destruction, and melting polar ice caps?

 Compassion calls us to a paradigm shift in how we relate to each other and the natural world.

-Compassion calls us to provide a Universal Basic Income to every child, woman, and man.
-To simplify our taxation system, and tax everyone fairly.
+Compassion calls for us to provide a Universal Basic Income to every child, woman, and man.
+To simplify our taxation system and tax everyone fairly.

 Compassionate and wise billionaires everywhere are asking to be allowed to pay their fair share of taxes.
 Massive inequality and monopolies never lead to peace, order, and good government.
 They stifle innovation.
-We need to focus on debating income ratios in addition to increasing our pathetic levels of minimum wages.
+We must focus on debating and addressing income ratios and our inadequate minimum wages.

-Compassion requires our legal eagles, policymakers, politicians, and tax inspectors focus their attention on tax evasion and fraud among our super elite, and refrain from harassing poor, middle-and higher income individuals, couples, and families.
+Compassion requires our legal eagles, policymakers, politicians, and tax inspectors to focus their attention on tax evasion and fraud among our super-elite, and refrain from harassing poor, middle-and higher income individuals, couples, and families.

 Compassion calls on all who work for corporations to refrain from harassing those already burdened by disability, illness, and grief.

 Our current social understanding of the challenge of caring for an ill relative lacks compassion and wisdom.
-It is impossible to work fulltime to earn one’s living, whilst also providing direct care fulltime to an ill child, partner, or spouse.
+It is impossible to work full-time to earn one’s living whilst providing direct care to an ill child, partner, or spouse.
 I almost died attempting to do this, and many caregivers die prematurely.